deanrad/meteor-promise/README.md

 If Meteor callback-accepting code were converted to Promises, you could use helpers and Reactivity to work with values that will be *eventually* available, in addition to values that are immediately available.

-# Demo
-The demo enabled README is at http://deanius-promise.meteor.com/

 ## Show me the code!